EventStore/documentation/docs/clients/grpc/subscribing-to-streams/README.md

 ### Subscribing to a stream

-To subscribe to a stream from a specific position, you need to provide a `StreamPosition`.
-This can be `StreamPosition.Start`, `StreamPosition.End` or a position provided by `StreamPosition.FromInt64`.
+To subscribe to a stream from a specific position, you need to provide a *stream position*.
+This can be `Start`, `End` or a `ulong` position.

 The following subscribes to the stream "some-stream" at position 20, this means that events 21 and onward will be handled: